-- 1. The development hereby permitted shall be commenced no later than the expiration of three years from the date of this consent. - No development shall take place on the site until a 'Notice of Initiation of Development' has been submitted to the Council stating the intended date on which the development is to commence.
-Failure to do so constitutes a breach of planning control, under Section 123(1) of the Town and Country Planning (Scotland) Act 1997. - 3.
-As soon as practicable upon the completion of the development of the site, as authorised in the associated grant of permission, a 'Notice of Completion of Development' must be given, in writing to the Council. - 4.
-The applicant should be advised that as the development is located in the extended Controlled Parking Zone, they will be eligible for one residential parking permit per property in accordance with the Transport and Environment Committee decision of 4 June 2013.
-See - https://democracy.edinburgh.gov.uk/Data/Transport%20and%20Environment%2 0Committee/20130604/Agenda/item_77-controlled_parking_zone_amendments_to_residents_permits_eligibility.pdf (Category D - New Build).
+1. The development hereby permitted shall be commenced no later than the expiration of three years from the date of this consent.

+- No development shall take place on the site until a 'Notice of Initiation of Development' has been submitted to the Council stating the intended date on which the development is to commence.
+Failure to do so constitutes a breach of planning control, under Section 123(1) of the Town and Country Planning (Scotland) Act 1997. - As soon as practicable upon the completion of the development of the site, as authorised in the associated grant of permission, a 'Notice of Completion of Development' must be given, in writing to the Council. - 4.
+As part of the SWMP, we would request the surface water flood risk is considered, as the online indicative SEPA flood maps show ponding on Craigleith Road.
+The SWMP should consider the flood risk from surface water runoff from outside of the development boundary entering the site and should ensure that the development does not increase the flood risk to neighbouring properties.